Universal Approximation with Quadratic Deep Networks: Four Theorems

 such that

 Therefore, we have $||f_1-f_2||_{L_{2}(\mu)} \geq \frac{\delta_1}{2}$.
 The proof is completed. \\

-\textbf{Classification Example:} To demonstrate the exponential difference between the conventional and quadratic networks claimed by Theorem 1, we constructed an example for separation of two concentric rings.
+\textbf{Classification Example:} The above exponential difference between the conventional and quadratic networks is due to the dimension $d$.
+To demonstrate this, we constructed an example for separation of two concentric rings.
 In this example, there are 60 instances in each of the two rings representing two classes.
-With only one quadratic neuron in a single hidden layer, the rings were totally separated, while at least six conventional neurons are required to complete the same task, as shown in Fig. 1.
+With only one quadratic neuron in a single hidden layer, the rings were totally separated, while at least six conventional neurons are required to complete the same task, as shown in Figure 1.\\